adfresca/sdk-unity/README.md

 2) Handle custom url form Push Notification Campaign

-When your app receive a push notification with custom url, you can execute your own custom action.
-A notification is mostly received when user is outside of game.
-So, we should handle custom url with a little bit different approach.
+When the app receives a push notification with a custom url, you can execute your own custom action.
+Typically a notification is received when a user is outside of the game.
+So we should handle the custom url with a different approach.

-Firstly, create a new activity class named 'PushProxyActivity', and register the activity in AndroidMenefest.xml as below
+First, create a new activity class named 'PushProxyActivity,' and register the activity in AndroidMenefest.xml as shown below.

 ```xml
 <activity android:name=".PushProxyActivity">